Dandelion jelly tastes a bit like honey.

 Lots and lots of dandelions!

 Snip off base of each flower until you have just yellow petals.
-You need to end up with 4 cups dandelion petals.
+You need to end up with 4 cups of dandelion petals.
 I tried several methods of getting the petals.
 I finally settled on pinching the flower and using a scissors to cut off the base.
 This is a little tedious… ok it is a lot tedious.
 But it is worth it!

 Then I used my fingers to pull off any green parts that were left.
 It is ok if there are little bits of green.